 Binge drinking is defined as four or more drinks for women and five or more drinks for men in two hours.
 Binge drinking is common among younger people, with people in their late teens and 20s making up the largest binging demographic.
 Overall, 26 percent of adults in the United States reported binge drinking within the last month in 2015.

-Binge drinking can lead to a number of dangerous complications including:
+Binge drinking can lead to several dangerous complications including:

 Studies show that excessive drinking can be dangerous for brains that are still in developmental stages.
 Until the age of 25, your ability to process information grows through a period called myelination.
 Alcohol can stunt this process, permanently hindering your cognitive function to some degree.